-Other incentives target specific business activities, such as certain international business activities, manufacturing, training, and research and development.
+Other incentives target specific business activities, such as manufacturing, training, and research and development.

 British Columbia’s venture capital programs provide tax credit incentives to encourage early-stage investment in small businesses throughout the province.
-Corporations that invest in a registered venture capital corporation or a registered eligible business corporation may receive a non-refundable tax credit against British Columbia tax equal to 30 per cent of the investment.
+Corporations that invest in a registered venture capital corporation or a registered eligible business corporation may receive a 30% non-refundable tax credit on their investment.